Don’t go yet!

 You could also consider selling your home to us.
 We buy homes of all shapes and sizes and in various conditions.
 We will organise and pay for any valuations we need, once we’ve finalised a price with you we won’t go back on that.

 When we buy your house, we’ll make sure the process goes as smoothly as possible.
 Not only will we deal with valuing your property, we’ll instruct and pay for independent solicitors.
-We’ll also get you moving quickly, we can buy your home in just seven days which means you’ll swiftly have access to the money you make from the sale.
+We’ll also facilitate a fast house sale, in just 7 days if you need, which means you’ll have swift access to the money you make from the sale.